edgedb/edgedb/doc/ref/edgeql/expressions.rst

 - UNION ALL

     ``UNION ALL`` is only valid for sets of atoms.
-It performs the set union where atoms are compared by *identity*.
+It performs the set union where atoms are compared by *identity* (in all other cases comparisons are made by *value*).
 So effectively it merges two sets of atoms keeping all of the members.

     For example, if we use ``UNION ALL`` on two sets ``{1, 2, 2}`` and ``{2}``, we'll get the set ``{1, 2, 2, 2}``.